lout33/humos_canvas/README.md

-# HumOS Canvas with AI Integration
+# HumOS Canvas - Your Personal AI Integration Framework

+**Your Personal Interface for Enhanced AI Collaboration**

-A modern infinite canvas application with AI-powered idea generation, built with Vite and supporting multiple AI providers.
+HumOS Canvas is a modern infinite canvas application with AI-powered idea generation, built with Vite and supporting multiple AI providers.

 ## Features